ayRatul/rAdapt/README.md

     }

 rAdapt stores the context of RWrap and uses it in the function "getNumber", flutter doesn't recommend to store context because the widget can be disposed...
-HOWEVER... since we call RWrap in the build method, that's unlikely to happen ;)
+HOWEVER... since we call RWrap in the builder method of materialApp, that's unlikely to happen ;)

 And after all that, enjoy rAdapt